JFeez/taxes-for-tutors/README.md

 disadvatages](https://en.wikipedia.org/wiki/Independent_contractor#Advantages_and_disadvantages_to_contractors).

-What this really means is that you are now a business (specifically a sole proprieter). you have the same oppurtunities and obligations as any other business.
+What this really means is that you are now a business (specifically a sole proprieter); you have the same oppurtunities and obligations as any other business.

 In practice, this means that the bootcamp will not be witholding wages, nor